Kamenorite/playwright-dom-extractor/SEMANTIC-KEYS.md

 8. **Periodically update** keys when site structure changes
 9. **Use appropriate waiting strategies** when working with dynamic content

+For an expanded set of best practices, see [BEST-PRACTICES.md](BEST-PRACTICES.md).

 ## Integration with Cursor AI

 This system integrates with Cursor's AI capabilities to generate better semantic keys.
-The `.cursor/prompts/semantic-automation.mdc` file defines rules for semantic key generation that Cursor AI can use when assisting with test creation.
+The `.cursor/prompts/semantic-ai-master.mdc` file defines rules for semantic key generation that Cursor AI can use when assisting with test creation.

 To get AI help with semantic keys, use the following prompts:

 - `@analyze <url>`: Analyze page structure and suggest semantic keys
 - `@generate-keys <url>`: Generate semantic keys for all interactive elements
 - `@create-test <description>`: Create a test using semantic selectors

+For more details on Cursor AI integration, see [MCP-INTEGRATION.md](MCP-INTEGRATION.md).

+## Related Documentation

+- [SMART-SELECTOR.md](SMART-SELECTOR.md): Using the smart selector system with partial and descriptive keys
+- [BEST-PRACTICES.md](BEST-PRACTICES.md): Best practices for testing with semantic selectors
+- [MCP-INTEGRATION.md](MCP-INTEGRATION.md): Using Cursor AI to enhance semantic key generation